WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

 -   `Promise`: A promise that resolves when it's returned an array of classes representing the contenteditable areas of a block with keyboard focus.

-<a name="textContentAreasHaveFocus" href="#textContentAreasHaveFocus">#</a> **textContentAreasHaveFocus**

-Tabs through the text content areas of a block and asserts the expected values

-_Parameters_

--   _content_ `string`: The expected value of the block's contenteditable elements

-_Returns_

--   `Promise`: A promise that's resolved when the browser has finished tabbing throught the contenteditable areas of a block, and asserting they have keyboard focus and the expected content.

 <a name="toggleScreenOption" href="#toggleScreenOption">#</a> **toggleScreenOption**